-Model results
+A3 Model results

-545 The MC simulation returned 105 profiles where the model concentrations are within a 2 σ measurement confidence interval with a minimum of reduced $\chi^2 = 2.32$, while χ^2 are lowest close to the mean and the estimates of denudation rates .
-The MC simulation returns consistent values for inherited nuclides and denudation rate, where mean and median values are in good agreement and follow a well-defined Gaussian distribution (Fig. A1; complete modelling results are provided in the Supplement).
+The MC simulation returned 105 profiles where the model concentrations are within a 2σ measurement confidence interval with a minimum of reduced $\chi^2 = 2.32$, while χ^2 are lowest close to the mean and the median estimates of denudation rates.
+The MC simulation returns consistent values for inherited nuclides and denudation rate, where mean and median values are in good agreement and follow a well-defined Gaussian distribution (Fig. A1; complete modeling results are provided in the Supplement).
 Thus, the MC simulation results are independent of the initial constraint on total denudation (Table A3).
-In

-550 detail, mean modelled inherited concentrations range from $(2.4 \pm 0.6) \ge 10^3$ at g-1 to $(2.6 \pm 0.7) \ge 10^3$ at g-1 10Be, accounting for 13 - 14% of the measured concentration for the surface sample.
-Mean denudation rate values range between (63.4 ± 13.5) cm kyr-1 and (64.7 ± 12.1) cm kyr-1.
+In detail, mean modeled inherited concentrations range from $(2.4\pm0.6)\times10^3$ at g^{-1} to (2.6 ± 0.7) $\times 10^3$ at g-1 10Be, accounting for 13 %-14 % of the measured concentration for the surface sample.
+Mean denudation rate values range between (0.6 ± 0.1) mm a-1 and (0.7 ± 0.1) $\mathrm{mm}\,\mathrm{a}^{-1}$.
 Surface exposure ages cannot be estimated from the model run results.
 However, the MC simulations yield agreeing minimum ages of 0.7 ka.